Lend your securities. Earn income.

 Shares on loan are not covered under Securities Investor Protection Corporation (SIPC).
 However, Fidelity provides collateral at a minimum of 100% of the loan value.
 In any securities lending transaction, counterparty default is a risk.

 When you loan your shares, you relinquish voting rights.
-However, if you want to vote your shares, you can terminate your loan in advance of the record date.
+However, if you want to vote your shares, you can recall your loan in advance of the record date.

 Frequently asked questions